cnb0/reverse.proxy.squid/README.md

-Setup a reverse proxy to provide temporary internet connection to an EC2 instances running in a private zone.
+Setup a reverse proxy to provide temporary internet connection to an EC2 instance running in a private zone.
 The assumption is that your request goes via a jump box.
 Connection to internet might be required during development phase or to update patches.

 The idea is that a remote machine connects to the squid proxy running on your local machine via ssh reverse tunnel.
 In the example below fio was installed on a remote machine for benchmarking disk I/O.